 DUET diabetes has previously collaborated with the Foundation for Diabetes Research in Older People (fDROP) to develop and deliver training sessions for care providers.
 This collaboration is ongoing throughout 2023, with an exciting new workshop planned for an early 2024 launch - more details to be communicated via our news and social media channels in the coming weeks.

 Alongside the team below, we have a small group of experienced Diabetes Specialist Nurses who work with us to run some of the clinical sessions we offer.

-Director & Service Lead
+Founder & Service Lead

 My passion has always been education and I have focused my energies on partnering with diabetes teams within the localities where I have worked, to provide high quality educational programmes for health professionals at all levels.
 My primary aim is to improve outcomes for people living with diabetes which is a complex, long term condition and I believe that an educated and empowered workforce is crucial to achieve this.

 For some time I recognised a need for relevant and interactive diabetes training for those working in care homes and this brought me to form DUET diabetes with a local DSN, Helen Stephen.
-Helen has recently decided to leave DUET diabetes, allowing her time to pursue other activities.
-We are both proud of what we have developed and achieved working together over 4 years.
+In 2019 Helen decided to leave DUET diabetes, allowing her time to pursue other activities.
+We are both proud of what we developed and achieved working together over 4 years.